francinejace/WD-Seatwork-4/readme.md

 <!-- The following are just sample -->
 Description of the project:

-- This project shows the contents of a featured website, where it focuses on technological feature and disney-themed feature.
+- This project shows the contents of a featured website, where it focuses on features of certain subjects.
 - To present a functional website for future skill reference.

 ### Key Components